Pak-Turk Marrif Intl School And Colleges To Start Online Education From First Week Of June - UrduPoint

 Pak-Turk Marrif Int'l School And Colleges To Start Online Education From First Week Of June

-As per the current situation of educational institutions' closure throughout the country due to COVID-19 pandemic, Pak-Turk Maarif Int'l Schools and Colleges will start online education from the first week of June 2020

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th May, 2020 ) :As per the current situation of educational institutions' closure throughout the country due to COVID-19 pandemic, Pak-Turk Maarif Int'l Schools and Colleges will start online education from the first week of June 2020.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th May, 2020 ) :Like other educational institutions, the Pak-Turk Maarif International Schools and Colleges will also start online education from the first week of June 2020 in the wake of COVID-19 pandemic.

-According to a press release issued here Saturday, Blackboard Open LMS / TMF Rooms, one of its kind in Pakistan, is the interface that is used and Pak-Turk Maarif's first phase of distance education facility has not only been accepted easily by the students, but their participation and response prove the success of the unique procedure.
+Blackboard Open LMS™ / TMF Rooms, one of its kind in Pakistan, is the interface that is used and Pak-Turk Maarif's first phase of distance education facility has not only been accepted easily by the students, but their participation and response prove the success of the unique procedure.

 The selected medium for the distant learning of students is very beneficial for them in many ways.
 Firstly as it did not bound them for a rigid schedule, that is why it has been the learner-centered method of learning, thus students are taking the responsibility of their learning at their own pace and comfort.